 In this article, I’d try to summarize the pros and cons of using IT infrastructure and Managed Services from both groups.

 What The Big Service Providers Are Good In?

 They are stable and their core hardware infrastructure must be bulletproof.
 The purchasing power of companies like Amazon, Rackspace, Softlayer (IBM) allows them to build stable infrastructures.

 The big providers have a scale.
-They can accommodate large projects and should be able to allow fast deployments on new computing capacity in short period of time.
+They can accommodate large projects and should be able to allow fast deployments on new computing capacity in a short time.

-Network connectivity is another thing which is expected to work good for a client of a large Web hosting or Cloud service provider.
-Such companies usually host they infrastructure in large IT facilities and.or in data centers close to the major Internet traffic hubs and peering points.
+Network connectivity is another thing that is expected to work well for a client of a large Web hosting or Cloud service provider.
+Such companies usually host their infrastructure in large IT facilities or data centers close to the major Internet traffic hubs and peering points.

 What The Big Brands Aren’t Good In?

 Inflexibility is one thing that clients must worry about when they are going with any large or corporate provider.
-Any change on the service, contract amendments, extensions or cancelations are always difficult and usually come with additional charges.
-Just imagine that you need an ISP to activate an IPv6 session on your physical dedicated internet port which is already configured and in use for IPV6 Internet traffic.
-You’d be asked to pay both for setup and a monthly reccuring fee for that, if you use any of the large ISPs.
-It would be totally different if you buy from a small carrier.
+Any change on the service, contract amendments, extensions, or cancelations are always difficult and usually, come with additional charges.
+Just imagine that you need an ISP to activate an IPv6 session on your physically dedicated internet port which is already configured and in use for IPv6 Internet traffic.
+You’d be asked to pay both for setup and a monthly recurring fee for that if you use any of the large ISPs.
+It would be different if you buy from a small carrier.

-Billing is another issue for clients of large web hosting, application service providers and ISP.
-It lacks transparency and clarification as those who work in the Billing deportments have nothing to do with those who provisioned the service and those who support it.
-Therefore, one can always find a mess in one’s account and should it happen it is a nightmare.
+Billing is another issue for clients of large web hosting, application service providers, and ISP.
+It lacks transparency and clarification as those who work in the Billing departments have nothing to do with those who provisioned the service and those who support it.
+Therefore, one can always find a mess in one’s account, and should it happen it is a nightmare.
 It takes ages for corporate structures to correct a mistake as most people who work for them just do not take responsibility for anything and prefer to transfer the issue to someone else.